A lifestyle brand for a Charlie’s Angel.

 Role: Brand and creative direction, conceptual development, design and production

-Format: Brand identity and creative concept as printed pitch book, packaging, garment haberdashery, product Art Direction, marketing and campaign strategy
+Format: Brand identity and creative concept as printed pitch book, packaging hang tags, garment haberdashery, fashion product Art Direction, marketing and campaign strategy

-Market research, design shifts, and customer research demonstrated that the previous mark did not resonate as strongly as Jaclyn, the individual, or the brand.
-Although the previous brand had a storied history and valuable brand equity, the decision was made to update the mark
+Market research, design shifts, and our internal customer research demonstrated that the previous logomark did not resonate as strongly as Jaclyn, the individual, or the brand.
+Although the previous brand had a storied history and brand equity, the decision was made to update the mark, giving Jaclyn something as modern as she was.

-Moving from a Women’s brand to a lifestyle brand, required a more modern, flexible brand system.
+Growing from a Women’s only brand to a lifestyle brand demanded a flexible, fully realized brand system.